Travelling with Credit Cards can be expensive!

 Using your credit card for cash advances is generally not a good idea, at home but least of all abroad.
 Once you begin using your credit card overseas, withdrawing cash will only escalate the fees.
 On top of the normal interest rate and lack of interest free days, you can be imposed a “Cash Advance Fee” $1-$10 / 1%-4% fee (whichever is higher) everytime you carry out an overseas cash advance.
 You will also be charged the standard cash advance rate for your credit card (as well as the international cash advance fee).

-We are compiling a list of the fees charged for various credit cards in various countries.
 Please leave comments below with the charges you are finding and any good deals you may have found.